henrikbrixandersen/slides/README.md

-slides
+Slides
 ======

-Slides from various talks, I have given
+Slides from various talks, I have given - mostly at Open Space Aaarhus (OSAA).